cs1302uga/cs1302-ce24-proj/README.md

    Retrieved 22:09, March 30, 2019, from
    https://en.wikipedia.org/w/index.php?title=Derivative&oldid=889095793

-1. April Fools!
-Breathe in.
+1. **April Fools!** Breathe in.
 Breathe out.
 You just need to work on your project today.

+1. Please work on your project until the end of the period.
+You can only get a checkpoint signature today when you turn your slip in near the end of the period (last five minutes).

 **CHECKPOINT**